Chef Jamie Oliver cooks up global expansion for Italian chain

 LONDON Celebrity chef Jamie Oliver inspired home cooks across Britain with his "pukka tukka" or nutritious food recipes and now he wants to expand his profile internationally by opening up to 20 of his Italian restaurants around the world.

-Oliver, 38, whose book, television, and restaurant empire has made him an estimated fortune of 225 million pounds, on Tuesday unveiled plans to increase the number of his Jamie's Italian restaurants overseas to 20 from 4.
+Oliver, 38, whose book, television, and restaurant empire has made him an estimated fortune of 225 million pounds ($334 million), on Tuesday unveiled plans to increase the number of his Jamie's Italian restaurants overseas to 20 from 4.

 The international projects are in various stages but restaurants already announced this year include in Australia's capital Canberra, in Moscow and St. Petersburg in Russia, Istanbul in Turkey, Singapore and a second restaurant in Dubai.